 Photo Courtesy: Michigan State Police

-Grand Rapids, Mich Police Want Commissioner's Approval to change out Fleet to Ford Uitility Interceptors
+Grand Rapids, Mich Police Get Commissioner's Approval to change out Fleet to Ford Uitility Interceptors

 On Tuesday morning March 19, 2013, Grand Rapids, MI.
-City commissioners will vote on the Grand Rapids Police Department to begin replacing their aged fleet of 80 2011, ford sedan interceptors with the new four wheel utility police interceptors.
-At the Tuesday, March 19, 2013 Commission meeting GRPD is hoping city commissioners will approve the nearly $400,000 to purchase eleven of of the new vehicles.
+City commissioners voted on the Grand Rapids Police Department to begin replacing their aged fleet of 80 2011, ford sedan interceptors with the new four wheel utility police interceptors.
+At the Tuesday, March 19, 2013 Commission meeting GRPD new fleet was approved, nearly $400,000 to purchase eleven of of the new vehicles.
 GRPD has several units that have surpassed mileage replacement marks.
 Officers need vehicles that are both safe and reliable and since Ford ceased production of the Crown Vic in 2012.
 Many Departments that have relied on the Crown Vic Police Interceptors have been scrambling to find a reliable and fuel efficient replacement.
 The Kent County Sheriffs Department has chosen the Chevrolet Impala and Caprice.
 The Michigan State Police use the Dodge Charger, and Chevy Tahoe's.
 Other area departments are looking at the new Ford Taurus packages.

-GRPD had purchased both a Police Tauras and the Ford Utility Vehicle and tested the vehicles.
-GRPD Officers heavily favor the four wheel utility over the Taurus.
-In 2012 GRPD had to utilize retired Grand Rapids City Fire Department retired Suburban's set to go to auction in order to respond to call during and following a major winter storm.
-The new fleet would provide GRPD with safe, reliable, and efficient fleet once again.
+GRPD had purchased both a Police Ford Tauras and the Ford Utility Vehicle and tested the vehicles.
+GRPD Officers heavily favored the four wheel utility over the Taurus.
+In 2012 GRPD had to utilize retired Grand Rapids City Fire Department Suburban's that were set to go to auction in order to respond to calls during and following a major winter storm.
+The new fleet will provide GRPD with a safe, reliable, as well as an efficient fleet once again.